 A tube may be put into your bladder.
 This drains urine.

 A hysterectomy can be done in several ways.
-In some cases, an incision is made in your abdomen, and your uterus is removed through this incision.
+In some cases, an incision is made in your belly, and your uterus is removed through this incision.
 The uterus can also be removed through the vagina or laparoscopically through small incisions on the stomach.

 The incision is closed with sutures, staples, or surgical glue.